Microcottus: Characteristics

 Microcottus sculpins are characterised by their pelvic fins having a wide connection to the belly by an inner membrane.
 They have prevomerine teeth but none on the palatine, The pores on the lateral line have two openings, On the preoperculum the top spine is recurved and the pelvic fins have a single spine and three soft rays.
-These are small sculpins, Microcottus sellaris has a maximum published total length of 13 cm and M. matuaensis has a maximum publsihed standard length of 8.1 cm.
+These are small sculpins, Microcottus sellaris has a maximum published total length of 13 cm and M. matuaensis has a maximum published standard length of 8.1 cm.

 Distribution and habitat

 Microcottus sculpins are found in the North Pacific.
 M. sellaris is distributed from off the Sea of Okhotsk coast of Hokkaido to the northern Sea of Japan into the Bering Sea.
 M. matuensis has so far proved to be endemic to the Kuril Islands.
 These fishes are found in the intertidal and subtidal zones and may be found in rivers as the larvae and fry are swept into them by the tide.